carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Discussion #1: Choosing amplicon or shotgun sequencing?
 >
-> Suppose you would like to compare the gut microbiome of people affected by a rather nasty bacterial
-> disease against the gut microbiome of healthy people.
-Which type of metagenomics would you choose?
+> Suppose you want to find the source of a nasty gut infection in people.
+Which type of sequencing methodology would you choose?
 > Which type of metadata would be useful to record?
 >
 >> ## Solution